darinz/DL/06_RNN/03_lstm.md

         return h, c
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** Each gate in the LSTM cell has its own set of weights and biases.
-The cell state $`C_t`$ acts as a memory highway, while the gates control the flow of information.
+> - Each gate in the LSTM cell has its own set of weights and biases.
+> - The cell state $C_t$ acts as a memory highway, while the gates control the flow of information.
+> - The forward method shows how the gates interact to update the cell and hidden states at each time step.

 ### Complete LSTM Module